alex-hhh/ActivityLog2/doc/building.md

 not work.

 ### Plot library

+If you are running Racket 7.0 or newer, you don't need to worry about this step.

 The application makes use of features that are not yet (2 Feb 2018) present in the plot library that ships with Racket.
 The application will work with the